Open Inquiry Archive

 Andrew Graciano, Ph.D.

-Andrew Graciano is Associate Professor of Art History, and Associate Chair and Director of Graduate Studies in the Art Department at the University of South Carolina, Columbia.
+Andrew Graciano is Associate Professor of Art History, Graduate Director and Associate Director of the School of Visual Art and Design at the University of South Carolina.
 He is particularly interested in the relationships among art, science, economics and politics in the Age of Enlightenment in Europe.
 For this reason, the scope of his research goes beyond that of traditional art history and incorporates other histories, including especially those of medicine and natural philosophy (science in its broadest sense).
-Andrew has many scholarly publications, and is currently at the beginning stages of assembling an edited volume devoted to the subject of artists’ solo shows and other non-academic, unofficial exhibitions of art in the 18th and 19th centuries, tentatively called Alternative Venues.
+Andrew has many scholarly publications, and his edited volume devoted to the subject of artists’ solo shows and other non-academic, unofficial exhibitions of art in the modern period, entitled Exhibiting Outside the Academy, Salon and Biennial, 1775-1999: Alternative Venues for Display was published with Ashgate (now Routledge) in 2015.
+He also serves as a third Review Editor for OIA.
 Contact him here.

 Benjamin Harvey, Ph.D.